Grokking Beyond Neural Networks: An Empirical Exploration with Model Complexity: Conclusion

 \section{Conclusion}

 We have presented novel empirical evidence for the existence of grokking in non-neural architectures and discovered a data augmentation technique which induces the phenomenon.
-Relying upon these observations and analysis of training trajectories in a GP and BNN, we proposed an effective theory of grokking.
+Relying upon these observations and analysis of training trajectories in a GP and BNN, we suggested a mechanism for grokking in models where solution search is guided by complexity and error.
 Importantly, we argued that this theory is congruent with previous empirical evidence and many previous theories of grokking.
-In future, researchers could extend the ideas in this paper by undertaking a theoretical analysis of the concealment strategy discovered and by testing the theory in non-algorithmic datasets.
+In future, researchers could extend the ideas in this paper by undertaking a theoretical analysis of the concealment strategy discovered and by conducting further studies to assess the role of complexity penalties.